-All of the HBCUs that have partnered with California Community Colleges are private (except for Lincoln University in Missouri).
-The tuition costs for private HBCUs are typically a fraction of the costs of private institutions in California.
+All of the HBCUs that have partnered with California CommunitySkills Certibate Colleges are private (except for Lincoln University in Missouri).
+The tuition costs for private HBCUs are typically a fraction of the costs Students may use a skillscertib cate for increased ob-related speof private institutions in California.

-For more information about transferring to a HBCU, cost of attendance, and other campus facts, contact the UMOJA office in AD-108.
+For more information about transferring to a HBCU, cost of atten-cate program or associate degree. dance, and other campus facts, contact the UMOJApole in AD-108.